cpfaff/befdata/README.md

 ## Getting Started

+BEF-Data is developed under [MIT](LICENSE.md).
 You can set up the software for your own projects.
 Simply follow the steps below.

 1. Prerequisites